DavidStevensonVtex/Python-Tutorials/Python-Tutorial/009-Classes/README.md

 #### 9.3.5.
 Class and Instance Variables

 Generally speaking, instance variables are for data unique to each instance and class variables are for attributes and methods shared by all instances of the class:

+### 9.4.
+Random Remarks

+If the same attribute name occurs in both an instance and in a class, then attribute lookup prioritizes the instance: